How to Setup Jitsi Meet Server on Azure/AWS/GCP (Video Conferencing)

 sudo nano /etc/hosts

-Add the ip address, then localhost followed by the domain name you want to use as below:
+Add the Server Public IP address, followed by the domain name you want to use as below:

 Next, there are a couple of configuration steps to get Jitsi up and running.
 From the command line type the following: